zhongyang219/TrafficMonitor/Help_en-us.md

 **[简体中文](./Help.md) | English**<br>
 # TrafficMonitor Frequently Asked Questions
+This is the page about the Frequently Asked Questions of TrafficMonitor.
+If you want to view the detailed introduction of the functions and usage of TrafficMonitor, please [click here](https://github.com/zhongyang219/TrafficMonitor/wiki) to go the the TraffinMonitor Wiki page (Only Chinese Available).

 ### 1. How to show the CPU and memory usage?

 Right click the main window and check "Show More Info".
 If you also need to display the CPU and memory usage in the taskbar window, right click the taskbar window and check "CPU and Memory Usage" in the "Display Settings<img src="./Screenshots/images/item.png" style="zoom: 80%;" />" sub menu.
 ### 2. How do I set the color of each item in the taskbar window individually?
 Select "Options" In the right-click menu, switch to "Taskbar Window Settings" tab, check "Specify colors for each item", and then click the color block on the right side of "Text Color " to pop up the dialog box for taskbar window color settings. <br>